iamdaniele/domo/README.md

     if (event.target === this.props.button) {
       this.setState({count: this.state.count + 1});
     }
   }

+  componentWillRender() {
+    // This optional method is called before the component can render.
+    // Return true to render; return false to prevent rendering.
+  }

   stateDidChange() {
-    // This is called after the state changes, but before the component renders.
+    // This optional method is called after the state changes, but before the component renders.
   }

   render() {